ahmad-PH/auto_lcc/readme.md

 The training of LSTM on BERT embeddings were all done in Google Collab.
 These notebooks were then saved as jupyter notebook, and stored in this repository.
-To view the result, please view the notebooks in "report/rnn" folder.
+To view the result, please view the notebooks in "report/rnn" folder (e.g., [[Link](https://github.com/ahmad-PH/iml_group_proj/blob/main/report/rnn/LibOfCongress_LSTM.ipynb)].

 ![screenshot_rnn_1](https://github.com/ahmad-PH/iml_group_proj/blob/main/public/rnn_notebook_screenshot_1.png?raw=true)